MTU Turbomeca Rolls-Royce

 MTU Turbomeca Rolls-Royce GmbH (MTR) is a multinational engine manufacturer established to develop, manufacture, and service the MTR390 turboshaft engine.
-It is a joint venture between three European aero-engine manufacturers, Germany's MTU Aero Engines, France's Turbomeca and Britain's Rolls-Royce.
+It is a joint venture by three European aero-engine manufacturers, Germany's MTU Aero Engines, France's Turbomeca and Britain's Rolls-Royce.

 To date, the company's only product has been the MTR390, which was specifically developed for helicopter applications.
 It powers the Eurocopter Tiger attack helicopter.